Kentucky Sales Tax Filing Update July 2019: Marketplace Facilitator Laws

 - If you've previously registered, the state expects you to remain registered and continue to file returns.

-Yes.
-If your only sales are Marketplace sales, the state still expects you to remain registered and file a return.
+- If your only sales are Marketplace sales, the state may still expect you to file a zero return.

 Do I need to collect taxes on my Kentucky sales through other platforms?